Cozy Peach Kitchen

 • ×

 These chocolate peanut butter bites are the perfect fast dessert because they're ready in just 10 minutes of active time using 7 ingredients!
-They are made with oatmeal and are soft, sliceable, and bursting with chocolate peanut butter flavor.
+This is a no bake dessert made with oatmeal, chocolate, and peanut butter.

 Square peanut butter bite on white plate with baking dish in background